danielandreif/calculator/README.md

 5. - Created the template for the listener in CustomTestExecutionListener.
 Used some methods available to retrieve some info.
    - Implemented the launcher in ExecutionListenerImplement (listener() method) -> making it point to the test classes.
    - Calling the listener() method before each test for now.
 Must be another way to make it run by default?
 Let me know.
+   - Issues atm: both JUnit Vintage & Jupiter are being executed at the same time and logged.
+Only one engine should run the DisplayName() method call returns the engine name instead of the actual display name.
+Probably related to the TestPlan.

 ---